This post will be a short detour from building material to talk about detox.

 The herbalist Buhner well known for his treatment of Lyme disease provides this formula for bringing down mold sensitivities.

-Chelation IVs tend to be hard to tolerate for those who have MCS, and can be downright dangerous and deadly, but there are a couple of gentler options: DMPS and DMSA can be used with the frequent, low dose, oral chelation protocol by Dr. Cutler.
-Here is the protocol.
+Chelation IVs tend to be hard to tolerate for those who have MCS, and can be downright dangerous and deadly, but there are a couple of gentler options: DMPS and DMSA can be used with the frequent, low dose, oral chelation protocol by Andy Cutler PhD.
 ALA is also a used in this protocol.
-DMSA can be bought without a prescription.
+DMSA and DMPS can also be bought without a prescription.

 Methylation is used for many functions in the body, including removing heavy metals, improving energy, and increasing glutathione.